Alessandroinfo/basic-nodejs-ssr/README.md

 # Server Side Rendering (SSR) with only Node.js

-**Server-side rendering (SSR)** is the process of rendering HTML on the server before sending it to the client's web browser.
+**Server-side rendering (SSR)** is the process of **rendering HTML on the server before sending it to the client's web browser**.

+Before sending to the client it can be elaborated to includes some data.
+It can be done also with PHP, Java, Ruby, Python.

 This approach can help improve page load times and SEO by sending a fully-formed HTML page to the client instead of relying on JavaScript to render the page after it has loaded.